 At this time, there is significant uncertainty caused by the COVID-19 pandemic and impact of related responses.
-The future impact of COVID-19 on our business and clinical trials will largely depend on future developments, which are highly uncertain and cannot be predicted with confidence, such as the spread of the disease, the duration of the pandemic, travel restrictions and social distancing in the Netherlands, the United States and other countries, business closures or business disruptions, the ultimate impact of COVID-19 on financial markets and the global economy, and the effectiveness of actions taken in the Netherlands, the United States and other countries to contain and treat the disease.
-See "Risk Factors-The COVID-19 pandemic caused by the novel coronavirus has and may continue to adversely impact our business, including our pre-clinical studies and clinical trials, financial condition and results of operations." in Part II, Item 1A of this Quarterly Report on Form 10-Q.
+The future impact of COVID-19 on our business and clinical trials will largely depend on future developments, which are highly uncertain and cannot be predicted with confidence, such as the spread of the disease, availability and effectiveness of vaccines, arising variants, and their impact on vaccination efforts, the duration of the pandemic, travel restrictions and social distancing in the Netherlands, the United States and other countries, business closures or business disruptions, the ultimate impact of COVID-19 on financial markets and the global economy, and the effectiveness of actions taken in the Netherlands, the United States and other countries to contain and treat the disease.
+See "Risk Factors-Risks Related to Our Business and Industry-The COVID-19 pandemic caused by the novel coronavirus has and may continue to adversely impact our business, including our pre-clinical studies and clinical trials, financial condition and results of operations." in Part II, Item 1A of this Quarterly Report on Form 10-Q.